ankak2635/Fake-News-Detection-Using-NLP/README.md

 **Data:**
  * Kaggle's Fake News dataset.
- * It contains over 20k observations across 5 column (Id, Title, Author, Text and Label)
+ * It contains over 20k observations across 5 columns (Id, Title, Author, Text and Label)
  * The datasest has been retrieved to Google collab notebook using Kaggle's API.

 **Steps & Modules:**